 [Insert Figure 9 about here]

-How neural circuits implement dynamic control of selection – and a temporal separation of evaluation and WTA choice – is largely unaddressed in current decision models.
+How neural circuits implement dynamic control of selection – and temporal separation of evaluation and WTA choice – is largely unaddressed in current decision models.
 In RNM models, neural activity is driven by attractor dynamics; option evaluation and the selection process cannot be disambiguated, and WTA competition is not under top-down control.
 Here, we examine how the timing of a dynamic top-down control signal – modulating the strength of disinhibition via long-range inputs and neuromodulation – allows the LDDM to capture neural activity in different task paradigms.
 In these simulations, disinhibition is activated when the instruction cue to choose is presented.
 Fig. 9A shows LDDM activity in a reaction-time task, a standard paradigm in perceptual decision-making (Churchland et al., 2008; Roitman & Shadlen, 2002).
 As in prior analyses (Figs. 5 and 6), LDDM R units show simultaneous evaluation (coherence-dependent ramping) and WTA selection (rise to threshold) processes, driven by an immediate activation of disinhibition at motion stimulus onset.

 In a fixed-duration task (Fig. 9B), disinhibition is activated after a required interval of stimulus presentation.
 Compared to the reaction-time task, LDDM activity here shows distinct, temporally separated patterns during stimuli viewing and option selection; this temporal segregation is driven by the activation of disinhibition (a step function on β in this example), which promotes a transition between value representation and WTA choice.